krish-59/TunnelForge/Implementation-plan.md

 ### **Testing Tools and Coverage Goals**

 * **Testing Framework:** We use **Jest** as the primary testing framework for both backend and frontend.
-Jest provides a unified way to write tests and assertions, and it’s configured out-of-the-box for React projects.
+Jest provides a unified way to write tests and assertions, and it's configured out-of-the-box for React projects.
 On the backend, Jest plus ts-jest will handle TypeScript seamlessly.

-* **Assertion Library:** The assertions will be done via Jest’s built-in expect API.
+* **Assertion Library:** The assertions will be done via Jest's built-in expect API.
 For any specialty assertions (like on DOM nodes), React Testing Library extends Jest with DOM matchers.

 * **React Testing:** **@testing-library/react** is included to facilitate rendering components in a test DOM and making assertions on their output.
-It encourages testing the app from the user’s perspective (finding elements by text, role, etc., rather than testing implementation details).
+It encourages testing the app from the user's perspective (finding elements by text, role, etc., rather than testing implementation details).

 * **Mocking:** For modules like network requests:

-  * Use Jest’s mocking capabilities or **Mock Service Worker (msw)** to simulate API responses in frontend tests.
+  * Use Jest's mocking capabilities or **Mock Service Worker (msw)** to simulate API responses in frontend tests.

   * On backend, use Jest to mock out external calls or heavy dependencies if any (though our backend might not need to call external services in this project).